VForged/elysium-docs/docs/node-operator/validator-node.md

 ## Using Docker compose

-You can use the following docker-compose.yml file:
+Now run the node using docker-compose.
+You can use the following docker-compose.yml file as a reference:

 ```dockerfile
 version: '3'